-There are a few different ways to categorise the types of self esteem.
-One of the most useful ways is to list three types of self esteem according to level: Inflated self esteem, high self esteem and low self esteem.
+There are a few different ways to categorize the types of self-esteem.
+One of the most useful ways is to list three types of self esteem: Inflated self esteem, high self esteem and low self esteem.
 But it can also be divided up into different types such as Global and Specific self esteem.
-On this page we will look at these different types of self esteem and how they differ.
-Understanding this will help you to learn how to improve self esteem either in yours or that of others.
+On this page, we will look at these different types of self esteem and how they differ.
+Understanding this will help you to learn how to improve self esteem either in yourself or in others.

 With my years of writing about self esteem and related topics, both online and in my published work, and with many years working with those who suffer from low self esteem and associated issues such as depression or lack of confidence, I will try to simplify this so anyone can understand and use this helpful information to improve self esteem.

 The three types of self esteem can be defined as inflated, high and low.
 Alternatively, self esteem can be described as global or specific.
 Global self esteem is based on self evaluation, whereas specific self esteem is related to behaviour.